5 Ways to Teach Kids the Value of Money

 Once children have some basic understanding of numbers and coins, you can introduce pocket money.
 For some children this will be possible from around age 4, for others they will need to be a little further into their primary school years.

 How much pocket money you give and helping your children to manage it (and make mistakes) will give them valuable lessons in financial literacy.
-The average amount of pocket money a child in the UK gets is £9.70 per week.
+The average amount of pocket money a child in the UK gets is £7.62 per week.
 However, this will vary by age.
-What you should be aware of is that - shockingly - there is even a gender gap at the pocket money level.
-Girls are receiving 20% less pocket money than boys.
-Make sure you don’t pass on that bad money lesson!

 Use a method of keeping track of your children’s pocket money such as apps like Rooster and iAllowance.
 Then help and guide them to work out how to spend and save their money.
 Don’t forget to let them make mistakes, such as buying that tat in a gift shop and therefore not being able to afford their Friday sweets!
 This way you do really impart the concept of value.